ygemici/osz/loader/README.md

 find . | cpio -H hpodc -o ../INITRD
 ```

-Or the last line could be:
+Or if you prefer tar format, the last line could be:

 ```
 tar -cf ../INITRD *
 ```

-if you'd prefer Star format.
-Don't use comperssion, it's not supported (yet).
+Don't use comperssion, it's not supported (yet ;-) ).

 2. Create FS0:\BOOTBOOT directory, and copy the archive you've created as
             INITRD into it.
-If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/src/etc/CONFIG)
+If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md)
             there too, and put your environment variables there.
 Start it
             with a comment "// BOOTBOOT" and fill up with spaces so that
             the file became exactly 4096 bytes (1 page) long.